 Sustainability is at the core of everything that Siamsa Tíre does, from sustaining our cultural artistic traditions, architectural heritage, and sense of community through to the impact that we make environmentally on our environment and the planet.

 Whether through our carbon footprint, our impact on the world’s rich biodiversity, or the pollution of air, soil and water, we leave our mark.
-Reflecting a growing desire to protect what is precious for future generations, Siamsa Tíre is Greening, and aims to reduce our impact on the environment and create a more sustainable future.
+Reflecting a growing desire to protect what is precious for future generations, Siamsa Tíre continues its efforts to Green, aiming to reduce our impact on the environment and create a more sustainable future.
 Find out about our certification as Ireland’s first Green certified theatre and the award we were thrilled to receive from Julie’s Bicycle.